Trevorchenmsu/React-based_Full_Stack_Web_Application_Integrated_with_Face_Recognition/README.md

 # SmartBrain-api

 This repo is the local version of the smart brain project.
-If you want to learn the deployed version, you can visit the other two repos which include backend&database and frontend depolyed on Heroku.
+If you want to learn the deployed version, you can visit the other two repos which include backend&database and frontend depolyed on Heroku [(Click me)](https://smart-brain-cjs.herokuapp.com/).

 [Frontend](https://github.com/Trevorchenmsu/full-stack-face-detection-frontend-deployment)